 <name>hive.aux.jars.path</name>

-The following configuration keys specify the resource to be allocated to a Map Task, a Reduce Task, or a ContainerWorker.
-By default, we allocate 4GB and a single core to a Map Task, a Reduce Task, and a ContainerWorker.
+In hive-site.xml, the following configuration keys specify the resource to be allocated to a Map Task, a Reduce Task, or a ContainerWorker.
+By default, we allocate 4GB and a single core to a Map Task and a Reduce Task.
+A single ContainerWorker uses 40GB of memory and 10 cores, so it can accommodate 10 concurrent Tasks.

 <property>